 [Ed.
-Despite a dodgy, opportunistic political history, the pledge is back in the news.
-Accordingly, hp.net has reposted this piece from 2015.]
+Apropos of its dodgy, opportunistic political history, the pledge is back in the news.
+Accordingly, hp.net has reposted this piece from 2015, or rather, we have pinned it to the blog’s most prominent position.
+All hp.net content remains live and searchable.]

 SOUTH PORTLAND, Maine (Feb.
 24, 2015 ) — The sad truth is, kids are easy targets when it comes to ideological inculcation outside the home.
 This time-honored strategy of ‘getting them while they’re young’ may have first been written down in Proverbs 22:6 (“Train up a child in the way he should go and when he is old he will not depart from it.”), but it’s a gambit that is surely much older than that.
 And so I was heartened to read of the South Portland, Maine girls who recently put their feet down re. the pledge of allegiance, which, I understand, is something SoPo kids — and most American high schoolers — are still expected to recite each and every morning.